tahakiziltepe/tahakiziltepe/README.md

 ### Hi there 👋

-🔭 I am working as a data analyst.
+🔭 I am working as a Data Engineer.
 I have hands on experience in SQL and Python.
 I am currently involved in a range of projects that encompass both machine learning and LLM (LangChain, OpenAI, and Gemini).
 In addition to data libraries, I've created a web site project with Django, written scripts by using RESTful APIs and used DB connection libraries.
 <br>
 🌱 Software development is my passion.
 I am focused on enhancing my back-end skills first.
 I'm currently learning Java by following courses and practicing.
 Also, I regularly solve problems with Java on LeetCode in order to improve my Data Structures and Algorithms knowledge.